bmargogne/website-builder/readme.md

 # Website builder
 ================

-v0.3 - by Bertrand Margogne.
+by Bertrand Margogne.

 ## Overview

-A builder tool for automating various operations during a website building.
+website-builder is a tool for automating various operations during a website building.
+It aims at easing the life of the web designer / integrator.

-It performs various common operations / optimization on files : pages, scripts, styles, spritesheets...
+Basically, it automates usual operations / optimization that may be required on typical website elements : pages, scripts, styles, spritesheets.
+It also work well together with external tools such as illustrator and photoshop.
-In practice you same a lot of reloading time, thus making your production process a lot smoother.
+In practice you save a lot of reloading time,thus making your production process a lot smoother.

 It was developped for working alone in a simple front-end project (using 'only' HTML, CSS & JS), and may not be adapted for bigger projects or teams.
-Though nothing was tested yet, it probably isn't compatible with other more complex frameworks.
+Though nothing was tested so far, it probably isn't compatible with other more complex frameworks.

-This is my first project... in order to improve, I welcome any remark or suggestion ...and (constructive) critics !
+I do welcome remarks, suggestions ...and (constructive) critics !

 ## Get Started

+### 1. install and run

-You need node & npm installed. (...not sure which version, any feedback is appreciated)
+You need node & npm installed. (...not sure which version, any feedback is appreciated).
+Then, in any command shell, type:

 - `git clone https://github.com/bmargogne/website-builder.git`
 - `cd website-builder`
 - `npm install`
-- `run 'gulp'`
+- `gulp`

-This opens the demo menu, containing various tests and the demo website.
+This starts the builder, and open a web browser on the welcome page.
-Open your editor in the website builder directory, and explore !

-If you edit anything from the `src` directory, the builder will run and the page will reload with any applied change on html, style, script, image update, svg generation, etc.
+Open your favorite editor, and you are ready to play around : just edit anything from the `src` directory, and observe the builder rerun and the web browser reloading, with any of your modification applied...

 Start from there and build your site !

-### good to known

-Luckily enough (but also after lots of renamings...), the file tree is organized to help the discovery of the project.
-User is encouraged to play with it to be able to tweak the system to its needs.

-#### files at root level
-You don't really need to dig into this unless you need to. (who wanted to disable the linting?)

-- `.eslintrc` : The eslint rules applied.
-I'm a bit more 'flexible' that the recommendations... (for good reasons!)
-- `.gitignore` : All personnal files, or files that can be generated are not saved in git.
-Things like AI icon sources are ignored.
-- `gulpfile.js` : The build-starter. run gulp for default building sequence.
-Check options below.
-- `package.json` : describes all the packages needed for this builder.
-They install with `npm install`.

-#### folders at root level
-- `_docs` : Further info + the builder reference.
-They are a few naming rules to follow, go there to read them.
-- `_gulp` : contains the builder `.js` files & config `.json`.
-- `_gulp/_config.json` : contains all the parameter to adjust all building sequences.
-- `_gulp/_starter.js` : contains the first task which define the building sequence.
-- `src` : contains the demo website & tests files.
-Remove them whenever and place your website source files there.

-after running `gulp` you will see
+### 2. learn the rules on directories

+This website builder comes with a few rules implied by its mechanics.
+In short :

+- the `_docs` directory holds more in depth tips & tricks about this builder.
+Going through it diagonnally might never be useless
+- the `_gulp` directory holds all the builder mechanics.
+If you want/need to understand and the builder to your needs, open `_config.json` and `_starter.js`.
+- the `src` directory is where you work.
+Just write "standard" HTML / CSS / JS, or use some other  tools (partials, SASS...)

+once your run the builder, it generates :
+- the `www` directory is where your generated website is, built from your source.
+To have it available on the internet, it should be uploaded to a FTP
-- `_temp` : contains some debugging files (ex: intermediary css) and some other file listing, used as reference. _Run 'gulp clean' to get rid of them_
+- `_temp` : contains some files like intermediary stylesheet, and are useful for debugging. _Run `gulp clean` to get rid of them_
-- `www` : contains the website which should be serve to the internet.
-Typically, upload it to a ftp.
 - `node_modules` : the npm packages needed to run the builder.
-There are a hello lot of them, and you should not need to dig into this anyway.
+There are a whole bunch of them, and there is no normal need for you to dig into this anyway.

-#### in the `src` folder

-##### _assets
-All basic elements common to the project, an

-- `files` : any files common to the whole website.
-If anymore precise, the file should be placed in a 'files' subfolder from the component / page directory.
-- `fonts` : any fonts common to the whole website.
-If a font is only used in a specific component / page, it should be place together with it.
-- `icons` : contains icons common the whole website.
-These icons like UI or logo may typically used by different components.
-- `images` : contains the images common to the whole website.
-For instance, the website background. other image should be placed in page specific folders
-- `scripts` : contains scripts common to the whole website.
-For instance, script adding test features or UI dynamics on html tag elements.
-- `styles` : contains the bootstrap set of rules, + the general project rules.
-- `app.scss` : the root style file, which should include all other partials used.
-This method centralise the dependencies, and at the end is the easiest to maintain

-##### _components
-Built-in elements which can be reused in many parts of the projects.
-Typicals are header, footer, navbars ... but also includes photo gallery for instance.
-They include html partials (_.html), scripts, icons, style... anything to build a easy to include element in a page.
-This folder will not exist once the website is generated.

-##### _vendors
-contain any exterior code/packages/library which should be left untouched.

-##### pages
-The website itself.
-Each page consist in a folder, containing all the specific code to this page: style, scripts, images, and other 'subpages'.
-Nothing forces you to store your pages in this folder, but it helps to keep specific source files aside.
+### 3. learn the rules on files

+- `html` : html files ( `*.html` ) can be placed anywhere in the `src` folder.
+They will build and end up in the `www` directory.
+	You can use partials (`_*.html` files) for reusable elements such as navbar or header (use @@fileinclude).

+- `js` : javascripts ( `*.js` ) can be placed anywhere in the `src` folder.
+All javascript will compile into a single `script.js`, in the`www/_assets/` directory
+- `css` & `scss` : (preprocessed) stylesheet can be placed anywhere in the `src` folder.
+They will all compile down to a single `style.css`, in the`www/_assets/` directory
+- `svg` : vector graphics can be placed anywhere in the `src` folder.
+They will all be compiled to to a single `s.svg` stylesheet, used with with every SVG tag from HTML files
+- `woff, woff2, eot, ttf, svg` : fonts can be placed anywhere inside a folder named `font`.
+Fonts are copied and accessible using `www/_assets/fonts` (the subpath is not kept).
+- `jpg, png, gif` : images can be placed anywhere in the `src` folder.
+They will be optimized, copied, and accessible using `www/_assets/images/imageName` (the subpath is not kept).
+- `**/sprite` : images placed anywhere inside a folder named `sprite` will be compiled to a single spritesheet, so as the css selectors used to access it.
+- `**/files` : anything under a folder named `files` will be copied and accessed using `www/_assets/fileName` (the subpath is not kept).
+- `_files` : anything under the `_vendor` folder will be copied to `_assets/vendors` and keep the file structure.

+### 4. Tweak it to your needs

+The source code tries to be as clear / segmented as possible, so with a bit of work you should be able to play with it and adjust it to your needs.
+... it has still a lot of room for improvement, so feel free to submit your participation!
+By the way : path & names used in the documentation can be changed in the configuration file.

 ## Features completed

 #### Building steps
-- **files, fonts & vendor scripts**: raw copy for all files from source to destination, 'in _assets' directory
+- **files, fonts & vendor scripts**: raw copy for all files from source the `www/_assets` directory
 - **pages**: building html using partials
-- **styles**: Sass preprocessors, minifying, sourcemaps, compatibility prefixes
+- **styles**: Sass preprocessors, minifying, sourcemaps, compatibility prefixes + a set of bootstrap style rules
 - **images**: bitmaps compression, vector optimized spritesheet, bitmap optimized spritesheet
 - **scripts**: concatenation, minifying, code wrapping, using plumber